jlafer/intelligent-handoff/README.md

 - [OpenAI](https://openai.com) for GPT prompt completion
 - Use of a knowledge base (KB) in support of retrieval-augmented generation (RAG) with an LLM
 - Automatic population of a knowledge base from exemplary live agent conversations
-- Use of sentiment score and disposition codes to filter the conversations that populate the KB

 Features:
 - 🏁 Returns responses with low latency, typically 1 second by utilizing streaming.